bernardocarvalho/MARTe2-demos-padova/README.md

 Now everything should work correctly.

-## Official Docker Image
+## Docker
-We released a docker image based on CentOS 7 with all the settings needed for running the examples.
-Download here: https://link.com
+In the root folder of this project there is a Dockerfile that you can build and use.
+ `cd ~/Projects/MARTe2-demos-padova`

+ `docker build .`

+Note that you need to map your local Projects directory with the /root/Projects directory in the container.

 To execute the image with your host folder mapped into the container, just run:

- `cd ~/Projects
+ `cd ~/Projects`

- `docker run -it -v $(pwd):/root/Projects:Z marte2-training`
+ `docker run -it -w /root/Projects -v ~/Projects:/root/Projects:Z DOCKER_IMAGE_ID`

-The image comes with all the environment variable already set up.
+## Compilings the MARTe and the examples

+ `cd ~/Projects/MARTe2-dev`

+ `make -f Makefile.linux`

+ `cd ~/Projects/MARTe2-components`

+ `make -f Makefile.linux`

+ `cd ~/Projects/MARTe2-demos-padova`

+ `make -f Makefile.x86-linux`